-(1) The amounts reported in All Other Compensation reflect, for each named executive officer, the amount we contributed to our 401(k) plan and the dollar value of life and, for years before 2013, disability insurance premiums we paid, as applicable and detailed below.
-Internal reporting improvements in 2013 permit separately identifying life from disability insurance premiums, and thus disability insurance premiums are excluded for 2013 and 2014.
+(3) The amounts reported in All Other Compensation reflect, for each named executive officer, the amount we contributed to our 401(k) plan and the dollar value of life insurance premiums we paid, as applicable and detailed below.
 For Mr. Sakellaris, the amount reported also includes the incremental cost of a company-owned vehicle of which he has personal exclusive use, including insurance premiums, excise taxes and depreciation.
+In addition, the amounts for 2014 reflect amounts relating to replacement of the vehicle.